TheSoftwareDesignLab/OPIA-mobile-app/README.md

 </p>

 <p align="justify">
-To record, tap the record button, you will see that an 'Eye' button will appear on the top of the screen.
+To record, tap the 'Record' button and use the app as you would usually.
+You will see that an 'Eye' button will appear on the top of the screen.
 You should tap that button to finish the record.
+All the records will be visible once you search again the app.
 </p>

 <p align="justify">